bytebase/bytebase.com-old/content/blog/database-change-management-with-clickhouse.md

 ```
 ![ch-cloud-dbdemo-add-age](/static/blog/database-change-management-with-clickhouse/ch-cloud-dbdemo-add-age.webp)

-2. Wait for 10 mins or more.
-Go back to Bytebase, and you can find the **Schema Drift** on
+2. Wait for about 10 mins for Bytebase to detect the drift.
+Go back to Bytebase, and you can find the **Schema Drift** on:

 database db_demo
 ![bb-drift-dbdemo](/static/blog/database-change-management-with-clickhouse/bb-drift-dbdemo.webp)